Eyescale/Consensus/Release/Version-1.0/README.txt

 	This action attempts to read a name (see above) from the program’s standard input channel, and, if it succeeds, instantiates '(( *, expression), name )'.
-Otherwise, if it cannot read a name, upon reading EOF the Consensus input operation releases the '( *, expression )' relationship instances and all its ascendants.
+Otherwise, if it cannot read a name, upon reading EOF the Consensus input operation releases the '( *, expression )' relationship instances and all its descendants.

 		do > format : expression